AdobeDocs/experience-manager-65.en/help/communities/essentials-groups.md

 The community groups feature is the ability for a subcommunity to be dynamically created within a community site by authorized users from the publish and author environments.

-As of Communities [feature pack 1](deploy-communities.md#latestfeaturepack), it is possible for groups to be nested within other groups
+As of Communities [feature pack 1](deploy-communities.md#latestfeaturepack), it is possible for groups to be nested within other groups.

 ## Essentials for Client-Side {#essentials-for-client-side}